Relay in BMS Systems – Your Easy Guide in 2026

 Here, we have three contacts.

-One is common ( C ), the other is NC or normally closed ( A ), and the third is normally open ( B ).
+One is common (C), the other is normally closed (A), and the third is normally open (B).

-First of all, common is the contact where we will apply our voltage.
+First of all, the common is the contact where we will apply our voltage.

-For example, if we want to apply 220V to a bulb, then we will supply our 220V on this common part.
+For example, if we want to apply 220V to a bulb, then we will supply our 220V to this common part.

 Okay.

-Normally closed means when the Relay is de-energized, or there is no control signal applied on our Relay, then this common point would be connected to this NC point, and NO means normally open.
+Normally closed means that when the Relay is de-energized or no control signal is applied to our Relay, the common point is connected to the NC point; NO means normally open.

 Normally, this point is open.
 As you can see here, it’s open.

-But when the Relay is energized, and a control signal is applied, this movable part of the contacts will move and come to the NO point.
+But when the Relay is energized and a control signal is applied, the movable part of the contacts will move to the NO point.

 Here is another relay representation showing a coil and the contact parts.